Hi.

 RReflections on Marcus Aurelius' Meditations

-A bust of Marcus Aurelius Ancient Rome has always fascinated me.
+Ancient Rome has always fascinated me.
 On the one hand, it created the most professional pre-modern military and conquered much of the known world.
-On the other hand, it…
+On the other hand, it embraced and expanded the…

 MMissing Prelude to Rust Ownership